Cerberus-Agency/midsouthcoatings/pages/difference/pros.md

 layout: layouts/page.njk
 title: MidSouth coatings Pros
 date: 2020-04-15T00:00:00.000Z
-permalink: /difference/pros.html
+permalink: /difference/pros/index.html
 eleventyNavigation:
   key: MidSouth Coatings Pros
   parent: The CoolWall Difference
   order: 3
 ---

-#MIDSOUTH COATINGS PROS:
+# MIDSOUTH COATINGS PROS:

-##TRAINED, EXPERIENCED, AND READY TO SERVE YOU.
+## TRAINED, EXPERIENCED, AND READY TO SERVE YOU.

 VISUAL:	Kevin Mmahat photo
 Across the Gulf South region, MidSouth Coatings has earned a reputation for superior work and exceptional customer service, thanks to the quality of our people.
 Our team, led by former Major League Baseball professional Kevin Mmahat, are professionals in their approach, paying special attention to the details and always delivering the best value for your home improvement investment.